operator-playground-io/community-jaeger-operator-tile/cover.md

 1. Install Jaeger Operator and verify its successful installation.
 2. Create Jaeger Instance and verify status of pods and all other resources.
-3. How to autotrace microservices using Jaeger
+3. How to autotrace microservices using Jaeger.
-4. How to check distributed tracing of services using Jaeger UI
+4. How to check distributed tracing of services using Jaeger UI.
-5. Cleanup Operator
+5. Cleanup Operator.